Welcome to the F&S Residence, home to Frederick, Sophie & Co.!

 Ah, Sundays.
 Sunlight is streaming through the windows.
-We’ll have breakfast at the roof terrace.
-I drink my third cup of coffee, Wally pushes his wet nose into my side to get a hug, Parker shows me a new move on his skateboard, and Frederick tells me a funny anecdote about his BFF and business partner, George, at work in their restaurant, Mr. Montrose.
+This is where Frederick, Sophie and their son, Parker, have breakfast at the roof terrace.
+Newfoundland Dog Wally pushes his wet nose into Parker’s side to get a hug, Parker shows Sophie a new move on his skateboard, and Frederick tells a funny anecdote about his BFF and business partner, George, at work in their restaurant, Mr. Montrose.

 The Fifth Floor